 Landing Type: Dry, occasionally slippery.

 Trail length: 1.2 miles (2km).
-This trek takes aprox 2-3 hours at a slow pace.
+This trek takes approx 2-3 hours at a slow pace.

 Terrain: Uneven volcanic terrain so visitors should take some care.

-Visitors to Espinosa Point on Fernandina island are greeted by a barren jet-black landscape of lava.
-Both sharp and brittle A’a lava, and smooth ropy Pahoehoe flows can be observed here.
+Visitors to Espinosa Point on Fernandina Island are greeted by a barren jet-black landscape of lava.
+Both sharp and brittle A’a lava and smooth ropy Pahoehoe flows can be observed here.
 Your guide will be happy to point both out to you, so you can notice the difference.
 Also try to spot the amazing pioneer cacti, clinging to life here on the lave despite the lack of soil.

-Continuing on the trail around to the right, you will pass by marine iguana burrows.
-They dig these nests in the sand during mating season, often right next to passing tourists.
-Along this stretch of coast it is also common to find sea lions playing in the surf.
 Our next highlight though is a rather unusual bird.
-The Flightless Cormorant arrived to Galapagos through flight, but has adapted to the environment in a very surprising way.
+The Flightless Cormorant arrived in the Galapagos through flight but has adapted to the environment in a very surprising way.
 Galapagos Cormorants dive deep for fish, so have developed strong hind legs for swimming.
 However, the lack of natural predators means that they no longer need to fly.
 So today you’ll see them with just small, stubby, useless wings.
-They have trapped themselves on Fernandina island, unable to fly away even if they wanted to.
+They have trapped themselves on Fernandina Island, unable to fly away even if they wanted to.
 This amazing bird can only be found on Isabela and Fernandina islands, so enjoy this unusual wildlife treat.

 The final treat at Punta Espinosa Fernandina is the chance to spot Galapagos Penguins.
 They are the only species of penguin to live in the tropics, attracted by the abundance of food found here